Using credit wisely

 The main types of credit are:

 - Credit cards: No interest is charged on borrowings if you pay your full bill within a set number of days.
 However, credit cards are not suitable for long-term borrowing as interest rates are high.
+Remember that you may also be charged for borrowing cash.

 - Personal loans: These loans are suitable for medium and longer term needs.
 Generally, you pay a fixed amount back every month and many lenders will allow you to pay it off sooner.